lichao0817/record/README.md

 <li>Change your working directory to the root of the project: <code>cd record</code></li>
 <li>To build the application: <code>mvn package</code></li>
 <li>To start up the application: <code>java -jar target/record-1.0-SNAPSHOT.jar</code></li>
+<li>You should be able to see the message like this: <b>"Started Application in 12.957 seconds (JVM running for 13.446)"</b></li>
 <li>Now the app is up and running!
 You can test the api now!</li>
 </ol>

+Notice: make sure you have Java 1.8 and Maven installed correctly and port 8080 on your local machine is available.

 ## Test the application